kata-ai/kata-platform-docs/docs/deployment-guide/how-to-deploy.md

 This is how we use these three different terms for deployment version:

-- Patch for tiny changes (e.g. copywriting)
+- Patch for tiny changes (e.g. copywriting, bugfix).
-- Minor for small issues.
+- Minor for new feature.
-- Major for hot bug that needs to be fixed.
+- Major for major revamp in the bot structure.

 However, feel free to define this term with your own development team.